 GM, which has invested $10.2 billion in the North American market since its 2009 bankruptcy and $50 billion U.S. taxpayer-funded bailout, has said it will refresh 70 percent of its U.S. vehicle lineup in 2012 and 2013.

 The new paint shop will occupy a new building and includes substantial technology upgrades, including up to 50-percent less energy use per vehicle and reduced emissions as well as reduced water use, GM said.
 The new stamping press will replace the current middle press used to create some of the structural reinforcements for vehicle body frames, and is expected to improve vehicle quality.

-(Additional Reporting By Ben Klayman in Detroit; editing by Sofina Mirza-Reid and Alden Bentley)
+(Reporting By Ben Klayman in Detroit; editing by Sofina Mirza-Reid)

 - Pennsylvania sniper held without bail in trooper shooting |

 - Nurse defies Ebola quarantine with bike ride; negotiations fail |

 - Global shares jump, yen slumps as BOJ cranks up stimulus |

 - Special Report: Tsunami evacuees caught in $30 billion Japan money trap

 - Wall St. rallied broadly as BOJ ramps up stimulus